islandtrails/theislandwalk/README.md

 ## Changelog

+### 2024-04-09

+Updated the route through Stratford to follow the sidewalk from the main intersection, through Bunbury to the Duffy Road (where the sidewalk ends).

 ### 2024-03-31

 Updated the route through Stratford to take the Hillsborough Bridge Active Transportation Path (rather than the Bunbury Road onramp to the bridge).